Elbit Hermes 450

-The Elbit Hermes 450 is an Israeli medium-sized multi-payload unmanned aerial vehicle (UAV) designed for tactical long endurance missions.
+The Hermes 450 is a medium-sized multi-payload unmanned aerial vehicle (UAV) designed by Israeli defence company Elbit for tactical long endurance missions.
 It has an endurance of over 20 hours, with a primary mission of reconnaissance, surveillance and communications relay.
 Payload options include electro-optical/infrared sensors, communications and electronic intelligence, synthetic-aperture radar/ground-moving target indication, electronic warfare, and hyperspectral sensors.

+Overview

+The Hermes 450 is a medium-sized UAV with a cylindrical shaped fuselage, high straight wings and a V-tail.
+It is autonomous from take off to landing, with an auto pilot capable of take off and landing.
+It can be controlled completely from a ground station.

+In 2008, Elbit announced that a new R902(W) Wankel engine, weighing about 40 kg and developing 70 bhp using electronic fuel control, would be used in the Hermes 450.

+It has the option of carrying four Rafael Spike missiles.

+It is the basis of the Thales Watchkeeper WK450 and Hermes 900 designs.

 Operational history

 Azerbaijan

 On September 12, 2011, a UAV was reportedly shot down by the Artsakh Defense Army (ARDA) over the airspace of the unrecognized Republic of Artsakh.
 Preliminary investigations carried out by the ARDA have determined the model to be a Hermes 450 type.

 Brazil

 A Conexão Reporter story on the 2018 military intervention in Rio de Janeiro shows that at least one Hermes 450 drone was used by the Brazilian military to provide ISR during security operations.

 Georgia

 In April 2008, amid Georgian and Russian spy plane shootdowns, three Elbit Hermes 450 were shot down by Russian forces, one by a Mig-29 and other two by ground fire.
 The Russian Ministry of Foreign Affairs stated and showed the debris of two Herbil drones shot down on March 18 and April 20 with serial numbers 551 and 553 respectively.
 A UNOMIG mission report said that the panel found the debris of at least three Georgian Hermes 450 drones shot down on 18 March, 20 April and 12 May 2008.
 Abkhazian forces claimed 7 drones shot down.
 According to Georgia's president and emails from Stratfor, the drones data link codes were given to Russia by Israel in exchange for the codes for Tor-M1 missile defense systems that Russia sold Iran.